ai4soc-at-icsoc/ai4soc-at-icsoc.github.io/source/submission/index.md

 ## 1. Paper Length and Formatting

 - **Page limits**: Manuscripts should ordinarily be **between 8 and 12 pages** (inclusive of references, appendices, and any supplementary material).
-- **Template**: Use the latest official Springer **Lecture Notes in Computer Science (LNCS)** template.
+- **Template**: Use the latest official Springer [**Lecture Notes in Computer Science (LNCS)**](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) template.
 Both LaTeX and Microsoft Word packages are available from Springer’s website.
 - **Layout requirements** (selected highlights):
-  - A4 paper size, two-column format.
+  - A4 paper size, single-column format.
   - Font: Times New Roman, 10 pt.
   - All figures must be embedded and include descriptive captions.
   - Ensure that all fonts used in figures are fully embedded and of sufficient resolution (≥ 300 dpi).